 We’ll start with noise reduction.
 On SDR# there is a simple check box and slider.
 What you want to do it set it to -30dB, if you hear noise: good, if not: lower it until you hear noise.

-Now you want to dance it around a few dB at a time until most of the noise is gone but little of what you want to hear is!
+Now you want to dance it around one dB at a time until most of the noise is gone without it affecting what you want to hear!

 And lastly, check your filter bandwidth!